 Intro APR offers could be tricky to manage

 The Discover it® Cash Back card offers an introductory 0% purchase APR that runs for 14 months from the date your account opens, and you’ll see an ongoing variable purchase APR of 11.99% - 22.99% once that period ends.

 The card also offers an introductory 0% APR for balance transfers for 14 months from the date of your first transfer.
 After that, you’re looking at a variable APR of 11.99% - 22.99%.
-Additionally, balance transfers have to post to your account by a specific date (currently Oct.
-10, 2020) for the intro offer to apply.
-You’ll also pay a 3% balance transfer fee, which could rise to as high as 5% after the promotional period’s cutoff date.
+Additionally, balance transfers have to post to your account by a specific date (currently May 10, 2021) for the intro offer to apply.
+You’ll also pay an introductory 3% balance transfer fee, which could rise to as high as 5% after the promotional period’s cutoff date.

 After the balance transfer intro period ends, you’ll pay an ongoing variable APR of 11.99% - 22.99% on any leftover amount of that transferred debt.

 These intro offers for balance transfer and purchases can come in handy if you want to finance a big purchase, run into emergency expenses or need to pay off existing debt.